Lubaina Himid: Meticulous Observations and Naming the Money

-Tanzania-born artist Lubaina Himid brings her epic, slavery-themed work to Walker Art Gallery, including work selected by the artist from the Arts Council Collection.
+Tanzania-born artist Lubaina Himid brings her epic work to Walker Art Gallery, including work selected by the artist from the Arts Council Collection.

 Born in Zanzibar and now settled in the North West of England as a Professor of Contemporary Art, Lubaina Himid has an interesting tale of her own.
-But the regional debut of Naming the Money, her slavery-themed installation, will bring 100 less happy stories of forced migration to light at the Walker Art Gallery in Liverpool.
+But the regional debut of her installation Naming the Money will bring 100 less happy stories of migration to light at the Walker Art Gallery in Liverpool.

 The installation consists of 100 plywood cut-outs of slaves, emigres and asylum seekers.
 Painted in the bright colours of courtiers, the effect is theatrical, made more so by a soundtrack in which each figure talks about their past life and their present predicament.